krtkush/krtkush.github.io/_posts/2025-04-13-computer-graphics-basics-with-compose-part-1.md

 Think of it as a graph paper used to represent a Cartesian Plane.
 However, unlike the high school Cartesian Plane which we are used to, a computer's origin `(0,0)` does not lie in the center of the canvas.
 But in the top left corner.
 This is true for all computers we encounter in our daily life.
-Plus, the X coordinate increases to the right, and Y increase going down.
+Plus, the X coordinate increases to the right, and Y increases going down.
 There might be some exceptions, but we do not have to be concerned about those.
 This coordinate system is called the **Display Coordinate System** while the more typical one is called **Cartesian Coordinate System**.